-OEMs, sole and single source transactions must be approved by the GCEO or by his/her delegate, as per the DOA.
-All other transactions requiring approval for a Deviation from the normal procurement process shall be initiated by the relevant Supply Chain Head, co-signed by the Divisional CEO or by his/her delegate and be submitted for approval to the Office of the GSCM and for final approval from National Treasury.
+All Deviations: OEMs, Sole; Accredited Agents; Client Prescribed; Emergency; Industrialized; Less than 3 quotations; Contract Variations (>15% or R15 million (including all applicable taxes)); Controlled Items and Single source transactions must be approved by the GCEO or by his/her delegate, as per the DOA.
+All other transactions requiring approval for a Deviation from the normal procurement process shall be initiated by the relevant Supply Chain Head, co-signed by the Divisional CEO or by his/her delegate and be submitted for approval to the Office of the GSCM and for final approval as per DOA.